malintha/rosns3/readme.md

 - Run `./run_server.sh` to run the server.
 - By default, the rosns3_server will run on the UDP port `28500`.
 - Run the client with command `roslaunch rosns3_client rosns3_client.launch n_backbone:=5` to simulate the adhoc wireless communication in a robot swarm of 5 nodes.
+- To stop the server run `stop_server.sh` script.
+This will kill the ROSNS3 server, stop the docker container, and remove the it from memory.

 ### Usage